 On 28 October 2016, the Large Businesses Forum approved a proposal to strengthen good practices in business tax transparency, and proposed that companies issue an "Annual Report on Tax Transparency for Companies Adhering to the Code of Good Tax Practices".
-Pursuant to the above, since 2017 the Red Eléctrica Group has been voluntarily submitting said Tax Transparency Report with the AEAT and has now filed those reports for fiscal years 2016, 2017 and 2018.
+Pursuant to the above, since 2017 the Red Eléctrica Group has been voluntarily submitting said Tax Transparency Reports with the AEAT and has now filed those reports for fiscal years 2016, 2017, 2018 and 2019.

-Following the practice started in 2014, and with the aim of voluntarily offering greater tax reporting transparency to its different stakeholders, the Company published its total tax contribution, making clear the significant economic and social role of the taxes paid by the Group.
+Following the practice started in 2014, and with the aim of voluntarily offering greater tax reporting transparency to its different stakeholders, the company published its total tax contribution, making clear the significant economic and social role of the taxes paid by the Group.

-In order to calculate its total tax payments, the Red Eléctrica Group uses PricewaterhouseCoopers's Total Tax Contribution (TTC) framework, which measures the total impact derived from a Company's payment of tax.
+In order to calculate its total tax payments, the Red Eléctrica Group uses PricewaterhouseCoopers's Total Tax Contribution (TTC) framework, which measures the total impact derived from a company's payment of tax.
 This appraisal is conducted in terms of the total contribution of taxes paid to the different Tax Authorities, directly or indirectly, as a result of the Red Eléctrica Group's economic activity.

-The Red Eléctrica Group's total tax contribution for 2019 is published in the 2019 Sustainability Report.
+The Red Eléctrica Group's total tax contribution for 2020 is published in the 2020 Sustainability Report.

-Lastly, it should be noted that in 2019 the Red Eléctrica Group, pursuant to its commitment to transparency in the conduct of its activities, published a tax report for 2018 setting out the main tax issues and positioning of the Group.
+Lastly, it should be noted that since 2019 the Red Eléctrica Group, pursuant to its commitment to transparency in the conduct of its activities, publishes an annual tax report setting out the main tax issues and positioning of the Group.
 That report may be consulted on the corporate website.

-&lt;sup>4 Royal Decree 1080/91 of 5 July 1991, subsequently amended by Royal Decree 116/2003 of 31 January 2003, European Union list of non-cooperative tax jurisdictions and the OECD list of non-cooperating tax havens.
+4 Royal Decree 1080/91 of 5 July 1991, subsequently amended by Royal Decree 116/2003 of 31 January 2003, European Union list of non-cooperative tax jurisdictions and the OECD list of non-cooperating tax havens.